 - Like Capital One, Vanquis has a mobile banking app that makes it easy for customers to manage their accounts

 - There is also an online eligibility checker which gives you a good idea of whether you are likely to be accepted for the card before completing the full application.

 Disadvantages of Vanquis Bank

-- The amount you pay in interest - as high as 69.9% representative APR variable - means it works out to be incredibly expensive if you don't pay off the balance in full each month.
+- The amount you pay in interest - as high as 39.9% representative APR variable - means it can work out expensive if you don't pay off the balance in full each month.
 Although the credit limit is kept low to minimise the risk, it is easy to see how someone could soon find themselves in difficulty if they only make the minimum monthly repayment and start to accrue interest on the debt.

 - Applicants may not be given the advertised APR, with up to 49% of those who apply potentially offered a higher rate, subject to status.

 Should I get a credit card from Vanquis Bank?